 Any bankruptcy controversy can be filed as an adversary proceeding.
 Here are some examples of commonly filed actions:

 Fraudulent transfers.
-The bankruptcy trustee can file a fraudulent transfer adversary complaint if you transfer any money or property to another within two years before filing your bankruptcy, if the trustee can prove either actual fraud or constructive fraud.
+The bankruptcy trustee can file a fraudulent transfer adversary complaint if you transfer any money or property to another within two years before filing your bankruptcy if the trustee can prove actual fraud or constructive bankruptcy fraud.

 Lien stripping.
-If you file a Chapter 13 bankruptcy and you have more than one mortgage on your house, you can file an adversary proceeding to strip the junior mortgages from your property and treat them as unsecured claims as long as your house is worth less than the balance due on the first mortgage.
+Suppose you file a Chapter 13 bankruptcy and you have more than one mortgage on your house.
+In that case, you can file an adversary proceeding to strip the junior mortgages from your property and treat them as unsecured claims as long as your house is worth less than the balance due on the first mortgage.
 (For articles on lien stripping, see Your Home in Chapter 13.)

 Dischargeability of debt.
 A creditor can file an adversary complaint requesting that the court not discharge its debt because it alleges that you incurred the debt fraudulently, either by actual fraud or constructive fraud.

 Sale of property jointly owned by the debtor.
 The trustee's duties include selling any nonexempt property for the benefit of your creditors.
-(Learn about exemptions and find the exemptions in your state in our Bankruptcy Exemptions area.)
 If you own property jointly with someone else, the trustee can file an adversary complaint to sever (split apart) your interests and force the co-owner into selling the property.